- Get link

 Featured Editorial

 For most of my life, I never admitted to anyone how I came to realize that I needed to wear eye glasses to improve my vision.
 My story doesn't begin in an elementary school classroom, where either a teacher or school nurse might observe potential warning signs.
 There may or may not have been the telltale squinting at times, my actions may have compensated for my lack of ability to see in the distance, however as one of the smallest students in height, I was usually seated in the front of the classroom.
 I was an avid reader, my grades were consistently above average and I never said a word to anyone about difficulty being able to see.
 I never mentioned this as an issue because, I simply had no idea how much of the world I was unable to see clearly.
 For many kids like myself at the time, I simply was able to see the way that I was able to see.
 Many families often take action following routine vision screenings, observation of warning signs, or complaints of vision difficulties.
-During my freshman year of college, during my first solo doctor's appointment for my annual physical, I was diagnosed with myopia.
+During my freshman year of college, while at my first solo doctor's appointment for my annual physical, I was diagnosed with myopia.
 I was stunned.
 As a parent, I was even more stunned to learn that my situation is not an isolated occurrence.
 Reaching out to inform families of the importance of taking action to protect kids' vision, I've partnered with CooperVision to share vital statistics.
 Here's the truth about pediatric myopia that many parents never see happening.

 Thank you to CooperVision for a media invitation to attend an field expert discussion panel on pediatric myopia for editorial content purposes. | #protectkidsvision |